 Return pot used to candy walnuts to medium-high heat.
 Add 1 tsp. olive oil, Arborio rice, and shallot and cook until aromatic, 1-2 minutes.

-Add white wine and stir until mostly evaporated, 1-2 minutes.
+Add white wine and stir, scraping bottom of pot, until mostly evaporated, 1-2 minutes.

 Add 1 cup boiling broth to pot with rice.
 Rice should just be covered by broth.
 Stir constantly until nearly all broth is absorbed.